-This course explores fundamental concepts and issues related to behavior management at the schoolwide and classroom level.
+This course explores fundamental concepts and issues related to behavior management at the school-wide and classroom level.
 Emphasis is placed on research-based intervention for behavioral issues.
-The instructional goals of this course are to provide candidates with theory, principles and procedures for serving the academic, social and emotional needs of students with emotional and behavior disorders in inclusive settings.
-To meet the goals, the course will be organized as follows: a) a brief overview of characteristics, b) planning and organizing instruction, c) assessment and educational placement considerations, d) curriculum and programming including scientifically research-based strategies, and e) educational, social and emotional issues across a lifespan.
-This course will include 10 hours of direct contact with young children, age's birth through kindergarten, including those with special developmental and/or learning needs.
+The instructional goals of this course are to provide candidates with theory, principles, and procedures for serving the academic, social, and emotional needs of students with emotional and behavior disorders in inclusive settings.
+To meet the goals, the course will be organized as follows: a) a brief overview of characteristics, b) planning and organizing instruction, c) assessment and educational placement considerations, d) curriculum and programming including scientifically research-based strategies, and e) educational, social, and emotional issues across a lifespan.